ericmasiello/FEWD31-Assignment6/README.md

 ---

-###Evaluation / Submission
+### Evaluation / Submission

-Students should use the same folder and GitHub repository as the previous project ("homework-city").
 When ready for evaluation they should push their code to that repository.
 Instructional team should evaluate against the solution code and the student's use of technical elements.
 They will provide a numeric grade on a scale: does not meet expectations (0); meets expectations (1); exceeds expectations (2).
-The maximum possible score on this assignment is 16/16.
+The maximum possible score on this assignment is 12/12.
 Bonus materials are completely optional.